 What is shame?

 It’s a thief.
-It sneaks into your spirit uninvited in the still of the night and it robs you.
+It sneaks into your spirit in the still of the night, and robs you.
 No. More than robs, shame ransacks your self-esteem at the deepest level.

 Even though your worth as a human being is actually inherent, shame has a way of convincing you otherwise.

 It starts in a thousand different ways.
 In a thousand different messages.
 It starts in the playground when a child is mocked for having ‘weird’ play lunch.
 Or in the locker room when a teen is laughed at for having freckles.
 Race, gender, strengths can all be the targets of shame.

 “Your friends think you are nice Johnny, but I know what you’re really like.”

 Yes, shame is a nasty passenger.
 As a therapist I find it lurking inside even the most beautiful, caring, successful people.
 No matter who a child grows up to become, if the shame messages have gone in, these wonderful adults will often end up questioning their worth or wondering if they are loveable.

 When you are shamed, it’s crushing.
 The experience leaves you uncovered, exposed and judged.
 It makes you want to hide.

 Shame embarrasses.
 It makes you withdraw.
 It leaves you feeling inadequate and powerless.

 The judgement might come from outside at first, but then you judge yourself.
 It’s the inner voice that criticises and ridicules; says you’re not enough.